LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 LSAT/GRE Test Scores

-Here are some of the top 50 law schools that accept the GRE instead of the LSAT.
+Here are some of the top 50 law schools that accept the GRE in addition to the LSAT.
 See all of the programs that offer this option here.

 • Boston College Law School